-Ledbury Parish consists of its central market town bounded by beautiful countryside.
+Ledbury is bounded by beautiful countryside.
 It has wooded hills to the east, the River Leadon to the west, is surrounded by agricultural land and is on the edge of the Malvern Hills AONB.
-The natural environment defines the character of Ledbury more than the built environment and is therefore a key element to informing the future development of the town and its surrounding rural areas.
+The natural environment defines the character of Ledbury more than the built environment and is therefore a key element to informing the future development of the town.

-LDG 2.1: Applications for the development of all sites should ideally be accompanied by a Drainage Strategy setting out:
+LDC 2.1: Applications for the development of all sites should be accompanied by a Drainage Strategy.
+The strategy should be agreed with the water authority, Herefordshire Council and the appropriate Environment Agency and set out:

-- 2.1.1 Details of the integration of a sustainable drainage strategy (SUDS) to address all surface water run-off from the development site. - 2.1.2 The approach to foul drainage. - 2.1.3 Any proposed infrastructure improvements and how these will be delivered.
+- 2.1.1 Details of the integration of a sustainable drainage strategy (SUDS) to address all surface water run-off from the development site. - 2.1.2 Details of the enhancement and integration of existing watercourses on or adjacent to development sites with the site's SUDS strategy. - 2.1.3 The approach to foul drainage. - 2.1.4 Any proposed infrastructure improvements and how these will be delivered.

-LDG 2.2: Maintaining the landscape character of Ledbury is important and developments should:
+LDC 2.2: Maintaining the landscape character of Ledbury is important and developments should:

-- 2.2.1 Demonstrate how the landscape design responds to a typical Ledbury rural environment. - 2.2.2 Demonstrate the use of high quality and durable surfaces that are sensitive to the Ledbury environment. - 2.2.3 Demonstrate how the use of boundary treatments is sensitive to the Herefordshire countryside or the specific environment.
-(See Appendix 1.0 for further definition.) - 2.2.4 Utilise a variety of parking formats so that car parking does not dominate the landscape and avoids the use of rear parking courtyards unless it can be demonstrated it would contribute to the character and appearance of the surrounding area for example, where houses front onto open green spaces with rear served dwellings, which softens the green space and removes detracting street clutter and vehicles from the public open space. - 2.2.5 Demonstrate how the external and street lighting design is appropriate to the area and minimises light pollution whilst providing a safe environment.
+- 2.2.1 Demonstrate how the landscape design responds to a typical Ledbury rural environment. - 2.2.2 Demonstrate the use of high quality and durable surfaces that are sensitive to the Ledbury environment. - 2.2.3 Demonstrate how the use of boundary treatments is sensitive to the Herefordshire countryside or the specific environment (see Appendix 1.0 for further definition). - 2.2.4 Utilise a variety of parking formats so that car parking does not dominate the landscape and avoids the use of rear parking courtyards. - 2.2.5 Demonstrate how the external and street lighting design is appropriate to the area and minimises light pollution whilst providing a safe environment.

-LDG 2.3: Planting and soft landscaping should be an integral part of new developments and should:
+LDC 2.3: Planting and soft landscaping should be an integral part of new developments and should:

-- 2.3.1 Utilise native Herefordshire species. - 2.3.2 Introduce trees, and particularly into street scenes, that are carefully considered so that they contribute positively to the public realm and do not become dominant when fully grown. - 2.3.3 Consider adding water features such as ponds and streams to support wildlife diversity and improve community quality of life.
+- 2.3.1 Utilise native Herefordshire species. - 2.3.2 Introduce trees into the street scene that are carefully considered so that they contribute positively to the public realm and do not become dominant when fully grown. - 2.3.3 Consider adding water features such as ponds and streams to support wildlife diversity and improve community quality of life.

-LDG 2.4: All new developments should be designed so that they improve non-vehicular connectivity, both to and within the town and to and within surrounding countryside, and integrate into the wider cycling, pedestrian and disabled access footpath networks.
-Furthermore, as applicable, they should demonstrate how they:
+LDC 2.4: All new developments should be designed so that they improve non-vehicular connectivity, both to and within the town and to surrounding countryside, and integrate into the wider cycling, pedestrian and disabled access footpath networks.
+Furthermore, they should demonstrate how they:

-- 2.4.1 Connect to Ledbury town's existing footpath and cycle path network as a basis for their design. - 2.4.2 Provide connections within the development to give priority to pedestrians, cyclists and disabled access over vehicle use. - 2.4.3 Provide positive and appropriate connections to public rights of way giving access to the wider landscape.
+- 2.4.1 Connect to Ledbury's existing footpath and cycle path network as a basis for their design. - 2.4.2 Provide connections within the development to give priority to pedestrians, cyclists and disabled access over vehicle use. - 2.4.3 Provide positive and appropriate connections to public rights of way giving access to the wider landscape.